mohit-marathe/zetajs/README.md

 capabilities for LOWA.
 It aims to provide a nicer, more idiomatic JS experience compared to the Embind-based approach.

-The starting point is to wrap initial UNO objects obtained through the Embind layer (e.g., `Module.getUnoComponentContext()` or `Module.getCurrentModelFromViewSh()`) in a call to `Module.jsuno.proxy(...)`.
+The starting point is to wrap initial UNO objects obtained through the Embind layer (i.e., `Module.getUnoComponentContext()`) in a call to `Module.jsuno.proxy(...)`.
 The resulting `Proxy` internally uses UNO's `css.script.Invocation` service to directly make available all the UNO interfaces implemented by the given UNO object.
 There is no more need for `query` calls to obtain a reference to specific UNO interfaces.